-We report on student progress using the following five point scale:
+Student progress is reported on using the following five point scale:

 A - Outstanding Achievement:

 The student has an extensive knowledge and understanding of the content and can readily apply this knowledge.
 In addition, the student has achieved a very high level of competence in the processes and skills and can apply these skills to new situations.